Rules of the Road

 A complete listing of Oregon’s rules of the road are found in the Oregon Driver Manual

 , which contains information about road signs, traffic laws, safety equipment and other information you need to know to drive in Oregon and to pass the standard knowledge test

-to access alternative forms of the manual, including Spanish and audio versions.
+, including Spanish and audio versions.

 This page provides some key highlights and recommendations for driving safely on Oregon roadways and complying with applicable laws.

 It is illegal to use a mobile communication device to talk, text or type on a keyboard while operating a motor vehicle.
 Drivers 18 and older may use a hands-free accessory, but best (and safest) practice is just to wait until you are finished driving to use your cell phone or other hand-held device.
 The National Highway Traffic Safety Administration (NHTSA) recommends that a driver use these devices only when the vehicle is stopped and the transmission shift lever is in park.